AndreCoutinhom/paralex_website/README.md

 # Parallex Website

-Another front-end website activity brought from Codehal
+A front-end website activity brought from Codehal